oluwaseunadenuga/ThreatLens_Lab/README.md

 > **Automated threat intelligence & attack surface mapping.
 Enter a domain to begin reconnaissance.**

 ThreatLens is a custom-built, full-stack threat intelligence platform developed and deployed on Kali Linux.
-It automates domain reconnaissance, surface mapping, and security header analysis and generates structured AI-powered findings reports with risk scoring and PDF export.
+It automates domain reconnaissance, surface mapping and security header analysis and generates structured AI-powered findings reports with risk scoring and PDF export.

 ---